LemonWise

-Lemonwise is a finance app designed to help new graduates develop financial literacy and healthy money habits.
+Lemonwise is an app designed to help new grads develop financial literacy and healthy money habits.
 It combines a learning hub, goal-setting tools, and actionable investment opportunities to create an engaging and seamless experience for managing finances.

 PROBLEM STATEMENT